rudderlabs/query-generator/README.md

 ## 👉 Contact Us

-For more information on the RudderStack Query Generator, feel free to reach out to us on any of the platforms below:
+For more information on the Event Query Generator, feel free to reach out to us on any of the platforms below:
 - [Discord](https://discordapp.com/invite/xNEdEGw)
 - [Twitter](https://twitter.com/rudderstack)
 - [LinkedIn](https://www.linkedin.com/company/rudderlabs/)